xaf/qolsysgw/README.md

   (software version 4.1 or greater), for which you have the **dealer code** (defaults to `2222`).
-In some cases, the _installer code_ (defaults to `1111`) might be sufficient, but in my experience, it was not, as the required menus were not visible. (_**NOTE:** If you have access to the installer code, you can use the advanced settings to reset all user settings.
-This will reset the dealer code to the default 2222 without you needing access to the current dealer code._)
+In some cases, the _installer code_ (defaults to `1111`) might be sufficient, but in my experience, it was not, as the required menus were not visible.
+> [!NOTE]
+> <details>
+> <summary>You may be able to reset dealer code</summary>
+> If you have access to the installer code, you can use the advanced settings to reset all user settings.
+> This will reset the dealer code to the default 2222 without you needing access to the current dealer code.
+> </details>

 - Understanding that this automation is not part of the core of Home Assistant and is thus not officially supported by Home Assistant.
 By using it, you